Ice Skating in Toronto: 14 Best Outdoor Rinks in 2024

 Leisure Skating in Toronto: Final Thoughts

-From skating at the iconic Nathan Phillips Square to the lesser-known gems tucked away in various neighborhoods, Toronto’s ice skating rinks are a place to try skating for the first time, spend time with family and friends, or perhaps head out on that first date!
+From skating at the iconic Nathan Phillips Square to the lesser-known gems tucked away in various neighbourhoods, Toronto’s outdoor rinks are a place to try skating for the first time, spend time with family and friends, or perhaps head out on that first date!

-So, whether you live in Toronto or are a visitor eager to experience winter in this vibrant city, don’t miss the opportunity to try ice skating in Toronto.
-It’s a timeless tradition that allows you to immerse yourself in the beauty of the season while creating memories that will warm your heart long after the snow has melted.
+So, whether you live in Toronto or are a visitor eager to experience winter in Canada, don’t miss the opportunity to try ice skating in Toronto.

 Before You Go: Learn More About Visiting Toronto